 Once the recruitment process is complete, the conducting body releases official UPSC previous year question papers PDFs along with their answer keys.
 It is crucial for IAS exam candidates to focus on solving and answering these questions to grasp the level of difficulty of the examination.

-This article presents the previous year’s UPSC mains question paper of 2020.
+This article presents the previous year’s UPSC main question paper of 2020.
 Doing well on these paper will boost a candidate’s confidence and assist them in identifying the most important topics from the civil services exam perspective.